TheUpshot/Military-Surplus-Gear/README.md

 **Important**: There is no information about which agency received a given piece of equipment.
 Items that went to a county could have been given to a state agency based in that county, for example.

+This data **does not represent all of the military-style gear that law enforcement agencies have**.
+Agencies also purchase equipment with their own money or with federal grants.

 [Download the original Excel file](https://github.com/TheUpshot/Military-Surplus-Gear/raw/master/1033-program-foia-may-2014.xlsx)

 #### Stories